 On September 24, 2019, the Board formally adopted the Fiscal Year 2020 Annual Budget and Twenty-Year Financial Plan.
 The Fiscal Year 2020 Annual Budget totals \$1.361 billion which is comprised of \$562.3 million in operating expenses; \$597.3 million in capital and non-operating expenses; and \$202.5 million in debt service.
-The highest priorities for Fiscal Year 2020 are to (1)continue to improve service and safety experiences for the public, (2) optimize and preserve the System, (3) optimize DART's influence in regional planning, (4) expand the System to serve cities inside and outside the current Service Area, (5) pursue excellence through employee engagement and development, and (6) innovate to improve levels of service, business processes and funding.
+The highest priorities for Fiscal Year 2020 are to (1) continue to improve service and safety experiences for the public, (2) optimize and preserve the System, (3) optimize DART's influence in regional planning, (4) expand the System to serve cities inside and outside the current Service Area, (5) pursue excellence through employee engagement and development, and (6) innovate to improve levels of service, business processes and funding.
+For a discussion of the effect of COVID-19 on the Fiscal Year 2020 Annual Budget, see "IMPACT OF COVID-19 PANDEMIC ON DART-Summary of DART Actions Taken in Response to COVID-19."

 The Twenty-Year Financial Plan addresses the affordability of DART's transit system plan (the "Transit System Plan") and the timing of service and capital expansion projects.
 The Twenty-Year Financial Plan details projected sources and uses of cash for twenty years.
 The approved annual budget is used as the first year of the plan, and DART's annual business plan (the "Business Plan") is reflected in the first five years of the plan.
 The final 15 years of the plan validate the affordability of DART's long-range Transit System Plan and include DART's commitments for future System expansion and the issuance and repayment of debt.
-See "- Capital Program."
+See "-Capital Program."

 Substantial risks that could cause a variance between actual and budgeted expenses include possible increases in pension and other employee benefit funding requirements, possible increases in unhedged energy costs or failures of hedges, increased costs from possible storm damage and other risks that cannot be predicted or avoided.
-Neither the Authority's budgets nor the data in the above tables employ generally accepted accounting principles since they are prepared to manage, rather than to fairly present, financial condition and performance.
-Accordingly, the data in the above tables may differ from financial data appearing elsewhere in this Official Statement.
+The Authority's budgets do not employ generally accepted accounting principles since they are prepared to manage, rather than to fairly present, the financial condition and performance of the Authority.
+Accordingly, the information included in the Authority's budgets may differ from the financial information and operating data appearing in this Official Statement.